wrld3d/wrld-indoor-maps-api/TUTORIAL-TOOL.md

 #### <a name="install-software"/>Install the required software
 Pre-requisites:
-- A floor plan image (tif, png or bmp) for each of the floors you wish to submit.
+- A floor plan image (e.g. pdf, jpg, tif, png or bmp) for each of the floors you wish to submit.
-- [QGIS](https://www.qgis.org/en/site/forusers/download.html) (2.12 Lyon at the time of writing) with the Georeferencer and OpenLayers plugins (**Note**: Other GIS software such as [ArcMap](http://desktop.arcgis.com/en/arcmap/) is available, but we're using QGIS for this guide as it's free).
+- [QGIS](https://www.qgis.org/en/site/forusers/download.html) (3.10 A Coruña shown here, but any recent version is fine) with the Georeferencer and OpenLayers plugins (**Note**: Other GIS software such as [ArcMap](http://desktop.arcgis.com/en/arcmap/) is also available).

 We're using QGIS in this example because it's free and easily available.
-If you have access to other GIS software though, anything that supports georeferencing, polygon creation and exports to GeoJSON should work, although of course you'll need to adapt the instructions below as appropriate.
+If you have access to other GIS software, anything that supports georeferencing, polygon creation and exports to GeoJSON should work, although of course you'll need to adapt the instructions below as appropriate.

-Install and run QGIS, then ensure you have access to the [Georeferencer](http://docs.qgis.org/2.2/en/docs/user_manual/plugins/plugins_georeferencer.html) plugin (under Raster > Georeferencer).
-On Windows, this functionality comes as standard.
-On OS X and Linux, you may have to install it via the plugins manager (Plugins > Manage and Install Plugins > Search for “Georeferencer” > Choose “Georeferencer GDAL” > click “Install Plugin”).
+Install and run QGIS, then ensure you have access to the [Georeferencer](https://docs.qgis.org/3.10/en/docs/user_manual/plugins/core_plugins/plugins_georeferencer.html) plugin (under Raster > Georeferencer...).
+On recent versions of QGIS the plugin comes preinstalled but you may need to install and/or enable it (Plugins > Manage and Install Plugins > Search for “Georeferencer” > Choose “Georeferencer GDAL” > click “Install Plugin” and ensure that the checkbox next to the plugin is ticked).

 We’d also recommend you install the [OpenLayers](http://docs.qgis.org/2.2/en/docs/training_manual/qgis_plugins/plugin_examples.html?highlight=openlayers#basic-fa-the-openlayers-plugin) plugin.
 OpenLayers allows you to pull map & satellite imagery into your QGIS scene.
 This makes certain steps of the process much easier, as you can line up your indoor map features with the OpenLayers imagery.